majoravery/avery/README.md

 Prio

-- [ ] Sort out mobile layout
-- [ ] Avery Lim font takes a while to load
+- [ ] Avery Lim font takes a while to load on fresh devices
 - [ ] Make sure page is scrolled to where the Avery Lim block is when loading on mobile (otherwise the page looks like it's not displaying anything for a while)
+- [ ] Refine gsap draggable, make sure it's smooth, seems like being on any other language and dragging always turns it into english

 If there's time

-- [ ] Refine gsap draggable, make sure it's smooth
 - [ ] Implement skeleton when changing locale
 - [ ] Add footer and make sure it works with GSAP animation
 - [ ] Limit the drag to 1 language at a time only because the radius isn't uniform